-

 Euclidean algorithm and GL(2, Z)

-Given a vector \(\mathbf{v} \in \mathbb{Z}^2\), what is its orbit under the action of the general linear group \(GL(2,\mathbb{Z})\) of order 2 over the integers?
+A question from stack exchange, given a vector \(\mathbf{v} \in \mathbb{Z}^2\), what is its orbit under the action of the general linear group \(\text{GL}(2,\mathbb{Z})\) of order 2 over the integers?
+Through answering this question, we relate the Euclidean algoirthm from number theory to the study of the general linear groups.

 -